|

 preferable safe distance is about 6 light years or less).
 Earth

-has 7 jump points (Alpha Centauri, Sirius, Barnard's Star, Ross
+has 7 possible jump points (Alpha Centauri, Sirius, Barnard's Star, Ross

 154, Lalande 21185, Wolf 359 and Luyten 726-8, if you want to

-know), but only the two shortest are used by most shipping
+know), but only the two shortest safe for use by most shipping

 (Alpha Centauri and Barnard's).
 Most systems will have fewer